canfielder/NYCFlights2013-Late-Flights-Visualization/README.md

 * I would like to update the format of the calendar heat map so each row is a day of the week making possible weekly patterns more apparent.
 * I would like to create a more dynamic definition of canceled flights.
 Currently all late flights are defined as a 4 hour delay.
 For days where there are few cancelations this feels reasonable, as travelers could most likely be rebooked onto other flights within 4 hours.
 For days where there are many cancellations, such as February 8th and 9th when there was a large snowstorm in NYC, there were no flights from 4PM February 8th until 11AM February 9th, a period of 19 hours.
 These two types of cancelations are not equivalent.
 * I would like to create a more dynamic definition of delayed flights based on how late the flights are.
 I would probably use the FAA definitions for small, medium, and large delays and provide different weights to each classification
+* Make the threshold for defining a late flight definable by the user.
+Perhaps input a slider into the app.
+This would probably reuqire reoirienting the main layout as I am currenlty not sure where a slider could go without disrupting the asthetic.

 The project has been deployed here: https://evan-canfield.shinyapps.io/Design_Contest/